AznRaven/Trivia/README.md

 The player with the most points at the end of the game wins.
 Start playing now and see how much you know about CSS, JS, and HTML!

+## Future Changes
+- Split questions into categories.
+CSS, Js, HTML so you can study on section you need.
+- Add timer when selecting choices.